cienporcien/CbexiEV/README.md

 # CbexiEV

-A C++ implementation of the vehicle side of ISO 15118-20 and ISO 15118-2 using the C++ library evlibiso15118.
+This module implements an DIN70121 (tbd), ISO15118-2 (tbd) and ISO15118-20 EV using the the C++ library evlibiso15118.

+provides:
+  ev:
+    interface: ISO15118_ev
+    description: This module implements the ISO15118-2 implementation of an EV

-Roger Bedell
+Author: Roger Bedell

 All documentation and the issue tracking can be found in our main repository here: https://github.com/EVerest/everest